nosas/blog/deep_learning_python/ch2/article.md

 3. Compute the loss of the model on the batch, a measure of the mismatch between `y_true` and `y_pred`
 4. Update all weights of the model in a way that slightly reduces the loss on the batch

+Step 1 is easy: we load our dataset (images, tabular data, etc.) and their corresponding labels.
+Step 2 and 3 are a handful of tensor operations and basic mathematics.
+Step 4, however, is the most difficult part.
+We will cover the high-level details of step 4 in the following *gradient descent* and *backpropagation* sections.

+### Gradient descent

+Gradient descent is a common technique for optimizing neural networks.
+It is a process of iteratively moving the weights and biases of a neural network towards the minimum of the loss function.

 ### Backpropagation

 Backpropagation is the process of finding the derivative of the loss function with respect to the weights and biases of a neural network.